The British Shadow Chancellor Kerry McCarthy attended the Pussy Riot trial on Monday to give a bit of extra attention

 In the meantime Ahmad has remained in detention for over seven years without charge or trial.

-It's a very worrying question, with an extremely worrying answer coming from some members of
+It's a very worrying question, with an extremely worrying answer coming from some members of the police force

-the police force and even more so from Police Community Support Officers.
+and even more so from Police Community Support Officers.
 Having several friends in the police, I know for a fact that nowhere in their training does it state that officers should censor this country's free press.

-As long as members of the press aren't breaking police cordons, or on private property after being asked to leave, the police (and I include PCSOs in this) have no power, nor rights to interfere with a photographer going about doing
+As long as members of the press aren't breaking police cordons, or on private property after being asked to leave, the police (and I include PCSOs in this) have no power, nor rights to interfere with a photographer going about doing their job of

-up and down the county.
+down the county.

 Sadly the court case at the Old Bailey, where two of the racist murderers of Stephen Lawrence were finally jailed, illustrated just how ill-informed some members of the police and PCSOs are.
-Just what is the motivation to stop a
+Just what is the motivation to stop a story like this

 As a hip-hop artist, live performance is not only the bread and butter of my career, as it is for all musicians, but also the lifeblood of my existence.
 Hip-hop is a direct form of communication and live performance is the opportunity to interact